 Through breakout groups, activities, and discussions, this group attempted to ask and answer questions about essential beliefs and values of the people of St. Paul's.
-Our objective: To explore how our St. Paul’s congregation might respond to and address the United Methodist Church’s forthcoming decisions (not yet known) regarding policies addressing sexual orientation and homosexuality.
+Our objective: To explore how our St. Paul’s congregation might respond to and address the United Methodist Church’s eventual decisions, not then known, regarding policies addressing sexual orientation and homosexuality.

 Our gathering was guided by three main questions:

 - As Christians and United Methodists, what do different people at St. Paul's believe?
 Among these varying beliefs, which ones would all of us at St. Paul's agree on?
 In other words, what makes up the shared bedrock of our faith?
 This question was further divided into sections focused on what people believe about God's relationship to us, the Bible, worship, how people relate to each other, and how we address differences.

 - What, concerning human sexuality and our church, might members of St. Paul's disagree on?